sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-06-cloudformation-parameters-dynamic.md

 Dynamic Resolves are a way of having cloudformation `lookup` values when your template is run through a create/update operation.

-The source for the value can currently be from
+The source (service) for the value can currently be from

 > ssm: Systems Manager Parameter Store plaintext parameter.
 > ssm-secure: Systems Manager Parameter Store secure string parameter.